 When in doubt about proper usage of the nondiscrimination statement, contact your MFF SNAP-Ed Project Manager for guidance.

-All media communications (including media releases, interviews, electronic media, etc.) must include the following credit statement:
+When produced or reproduced using SNAP-Ed funds, all literature, materials, and audiovisuals distributed to program participants and all media communications (including media releases, interviews, electronic media, etc.) must include the following credit statement:

 This project was funded in whole or in part by the USDA’s Supplemental Nutrition Assistance Program Education through the Michigan Department of Health and Human Services and the Michigan Fitness Foundation.